-The US POE will be situated on a 60 hectare/145 acres site and will also include border inspection facilities for both passenger and commercial vehicles.
-Progress to date at the site of the US POE includes demolition work, installation of utility duct banks, conduits and cables, environmental work and surveying.
+The US POE will be situated on a 60 hectare/148 acre site and will also include border inspection facilities for both passenger and commercial vehicles.
+Preparatory activities at the US POE site include installation of utility duct banks, conduits and cables, environmental work and surveying.
+As well, Michigan Department of Transportation (MDOT) continues with property acquisition, demolition and site remediation.
+MDOT is responsible for all property acquisitions in the US and will retain ownership of all US property.